Some Basic Concepts of Chemistry - Result Question 40

 1. Mass of $\mathrm{Fe}_2 \mathrm{O}_3=0.552 \mathrm{~g}$

-millimol of $\mathrm{Fe}_2 \mathrm{O}_3=\frac{0.552}{160} \times 1000=3.45$
+millimol of $\mathrm{Fe}_2 \mathrm{O}_3=\frac{0.552}{159.69} \times 1000=3.45$

-During treatment with Zn -dust, all $\mathrm{Fe}^{3+}$ is reduced to $\mathrm{Fe}^{2+}$, hence
+During treatment with Zn dust, all $\mathrm{Fe}^{3+}$ is reduced to $\mathrm{Fe}^{2+}$, hence

 millimol of $\mathrm{Fe}^{2+}($ in 100 mL$)=3.45 \times 2=6.90$

-$\Rightarrow$ In 25 mL aliquot, $\frac{6.90}{4}=1.725$ millimol $\mathrm{Fe}^{2+}$ ion.
+$\Rightarrow$ In 25 mL aliquot, $\frac{6.90}{4}=1.725$ millimol $\mathrm{Fe}^{2+}$ ions.

 Finally $\mathrm{Fe}^{2+}$ is oxidised to $\mathrm{Fe}^{3+}$, liberating one electron per $\mathrm{Fe}^{2+}$ ion.
-Therefore, total electrons taken up by oxidant.
+Therefore, total electrons released by the reducing agent.

 $\begin{aligned} & =1.725 \times 10^{-3} \times 6.023 \times 10^{23} \\ & =1.04 \times 10^{21} \end{aligned}$